vishnkr/watch-party/README.md

-### YT-Watch Party
+### Watch Party
-A YouTube application that allows multiple users to watch videos in sync together.
+Watch Party is a video streaming platform that allows users to watch videos in synchronization on their devices with a built-in chat feature.